bhoefling-c2c/georchestra/docs/setup/postgresql.md

 psql -d georchestra -f postgresql/060-atlas.sql
 ```

+## GeoWebCache schema

+If geowebcache is used it creates a geowebcache schema to store quota and relevant infos to
+geowebcache.
+This setup is highly encouraged in a production environment to replace local H2 database.

 ## Change ownership of database objects

 Ensure geOrchestra database user is owner of database.
 If your database is dedicated to geOrchestra (no other